RonaldR/vue-workshop/README.md

 https://slides.com/ronaldr/vue-js#/

 ## 1. start with the exercises.
-You could checkout this git repo or copy paste it in JSFiddle
+You could clone this git repo or copy paste it in JSFiddle

 ## 2. check readme in /assignment